-An ABAC Stallion conducts themselves with honor and integrity at all times and expects their fellow Stallions to do so as well.
-A Stallion does not lie, steal, cheat or allow others to do so.
+ABAC Stallions conduct themselves with honor and integrity at all times and expect their fellow Stallions to do so as well.
+A Stallion does not lie, steal, or cheat.

 Academic integrity is the responsibility of all ABAC faculty and students.
-Faculty members should promote academic integrity by including clear instruction on the components of academic integrity and clearly defining the penalties for cheating and plagiarism in their course syllabi.
+Faculty members and students should promote academic integrity.
+Further, faculty members should include clear instruction on the components of academic integrity and clearly define the consequences for cheating and plagiarism in their course syllabi.